-She brings to her role both decisiveness and accuracy in overseeing a diverse set of administrative tasks and in integrating the Department of Social Services (DSS) Data Exchange requirements into existing service and administrative practices.
+She brings to her management role both decisiveness and accuracy in overseeing a diverse set of administrative tasks in the organisations various service streams; and in integrating and managing the Department of Social Services (DSS) Data Exchange (DEX) requirements into existing service and administrative practices.

 Donna holds a Certificate III in Business Administration.